EXPLAINING HOW GEARBEST SELLERS ENCOURAGE PURCHACES WITH "FLASH SALES"

 Written by Ed Wiles, Scootered Founder

 There are laws in the UK/EU that aim to make retail a level playing field, and you hope competitors will run their businesses according to them.
-These rules, such as the banning of deliberate loss-making, help ensure that newer retailers, like Scootered Ltd, can compete with larger retailers and online marketplaces like Gearbest.
+These rules were mostly created to help ensure that newer retailers, like Scootered Ltd (launched in 2019), can compete with larger retailers and online marketplaces like Gearbest.
 However, many of these laws are poorly policed and rely on the businesses playing fairly.
 Unfortunately, despite my warning Gearbest that their sellers were using illegal sales techniques many months ago, the practice continues (as of November 2019).
 I felt it would make a worthwhile blog post to explain this unlawful sales technique.

 What Is Gearbest?

 Gearbest is a Chinese online marketplace - so could be described as a Chinese version of Amazon.
 However, perhaps even more so than Amazon, they tend not to differentiate between themselves (Gearbest) and their sellers; indeed, it is Gearbest that provides the uniform terms and conditions to the customer.
 But it is important to remember you are buying from a third-party, not from Gearbest.
 For a more general discussion on whether you should buy your e-scooter from a foreign retailer, please see this post.